WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU-CommandLine.md

 fastboot boot uefi.img
 ```

-- Press the Volume Down Key on the side of your device til you see something like shown below on screen:
+- Press the Volume Up Key on the side of your device til you see something like shown below on screen:

 ![Surface Duo in FFU Loader mode](https://github.com/WOA-Project/SurfaceDuo-Guides/assets/3755345/f35ba53d-70c6-41de-9cca-ad31368a35fb)